 Jain architecture is a by-product of Hindu and Buddhist styles.
 In the initial years, many Jain temples were made appending the Bhuddhist temples following the Buddhist rock-cut architecture.
 Initially, these temples were largely sculpted out of rock faces and the use of bricks was almost negligible

 The enrichment of Jain art to the mainstream art in India has been considerable.
 Every phase of Indian art is designed by a Jain version and each one of them is worthy of scrupulous study and understanding.
 The magnificent Jain temples and sculptured monuments of Karnataka, Maharashtra, and Rajasthan are world-renowned.
 The most magnificent of all Jain temples are found at Ranakpur and Mount Abu in Rajasthan.
 Deogarh (Lalitpur, U.P.), Ellora, Badami, and Aihole also have some of the valuable specimens of Jain Art.
 Features of Jain architecture are as follows:

 - As exposed to solitary Hindu temples, Jain temple architecture are mostly found in the form of ‘temple-cities’.
-These temple-cities are magnificent temple compounds, which contain huge numbers of individual or interconnected temples and shrines.
+These temple-cities are magnificent temple compounds, which contain huge numbers of an individual or interconnected temples and shrines.

 - Most of the Jain pilgrimage sites were built on hilltops which include Palitana temple in Gujarat, Sonagiri temple in M.P. etc.

 - The cells of these temples have pointy domes and wherever there is a dome, the shafts are omitted to create an octagonal space within.